wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 !!! question
     Which stations are configured?

-## Connect MQTT explorer to your wis2box-broker
+## Connect MQTT Explorer to your wis2box-broker

-Go to MQTT explorer on your computer and prepare a new connection to connect to your broker (running via the **wis2box-broker** container).
+Go to MQTT Explorer on your computer and prepare a new connection to connect to your broker (running via the **wis2box-broker** container).

 Use the following connection details: